ashleySimiyu/Capstone-Project/README.md

 We are using Natural Language Processing (NLP) techniques to analyze the sentiments expressed in the comments.
 These are the results:
 ### Textblob Model
+**Average Polarity:** 0.07427583991647495
+This positive value, although close to zero, indicates a slight overall positive sentiment across all the comments analyzed.
+This suggests that, on average, the comments tend to be more positive than negative, but only marginally so.
+**Average Subjectivity:** 0.38530032477277043
+This value is closer to 0 than to 1, suggesting that the comments, on average, tend to be somewhat objective.
+However, there is still a significant presence of personal opinions and subjectivity in the data.

 ## Conclusion